blakesmods/web/apps/web/content/docs/1.21/mysticalagriculture/reprocessor-recipes.md

 ### The Recipe File

 This section will go over the values available to use in a Seed Reprocessor recipe.
-Syntax can be inferred from the example json below.
+Syntax can be inferred from the example JSON below.

 | Field    | Required | Description                                                |
 |----------|----------|------------------------------------------------------------|